SchokiCoder/hawps/docs/reworks.md

 because I will not maintain multiple different clients.
 No sir.
 Ebiten, so long, partner.

+## Go goes too.

+Since GTK, the programming is mostly just simulation math, and gluing that to a client.
+Anything CGO has performance hits, and it's simply not worth that.
+Drawing the world will need a new dependency.
+Using C, I can cut gogtk and whatever will be needed for that.
+You were good, son, real good, maybe even the best.

 # 4th rework

 Ah shit here we go again...